mjkaufer/JSML/readme.md

 When using APIs, one lets out a groan when if they see the API outputs data in XML format.
 JSON is expected, nowadays, when using an API.
 Nobody has this problem when writing HTML, however.
 Perhaps this is because writing a webpage in XML format is better than writing it in JSON.
 But, until now, there has been no way to tell.
 And thus, JSML was born.

+This isn't meant to overtake web design as we know it.
+It's more of a proof of concept.
+However, JavaScript code can actually be executed within the JSML file, which is kind of neat.
+One could make counters, dynamic variables, etc. The possibilities are unexplored and endless!

 ## Use

 To compile a JSML (a `.json` file) into an HTML file, run `node compile.js [filename]`.
 Eventually, this will be npm'd, and there'll be a command we can run instead but, until now, we'll just do things the normal way.